muratk3n/thirdwave/en/README.md

 timeline

-'@Gizmodo Cricut Now Wants Users to Pay Extra for Unlimited Use of the Cutting Machines They Already Own http://dlvr.it/RvgrQ3'"
+'@Gizmodo Cricut Now Wants Users to Pay Extra for Unlimited Use of the Cutting Machines They Already Own'"

 ---